 Ellis Hall, VT (Some spirits may have been attracted to Ellis Hall when it became an all Freshman resident dormitory because of all the tom-foolery, pranks and other rambunctious behavior).

-The main spirit that likes Ellis Hall is said to be the female spirit, named “Penelope” by the residents.
+The main spirit that likes Ellis Hall is said to be the female spirit, named “Penelope” according to the residents.
 On occasion this female spirit is inspired to make an appearance though.

 Some people think that other spirits may visit, or have taken up residence here as well.
-Some unofficial research was attempted with a Ouija Board, resulting the discovery of perhaps two male spirits.
-(Ouija Boards aren’t recommended by hauntedhouses.com, because any spirit nearby can come in through this open door.
+Some unofficial research was attempted by using the Ouija Board, which resulted in the discovery of perhaps two male spirits.
+(Using a Ouija Board isn’t recommended by hauntedhouses.com, because any spirit nearby can come in through this open door.
 Some are not nice ones, but obviously the spirits who love Castleton University are well brought up gentleman, with great Castleton manners!)